-This is part 2 of the blog series covering What Layer 2 Networks can do for Institutional Digital Asset Management.
+This is part 2 of the blog series on using Layer 2 Networks to build institutional-grade infrastructure.
 Read Part 1 here.

 Long before electronic trading platforms existed, armies of back-office clerks would shuffle paper stock certificates around offices as investors bought and sold.
 This not only curtailed trading volume, but led to million-dollar mistakes from simple administrative errors.